-Phase 2: Habitat Restoration Plan - Final Design & Permitting
+Phase 3: Habitat Restoration Plan - Final Design & Permitting

-- A. Complete final Habitat Restoration Plan for LRMP Sections 2, 3, and 6.
+- A. Complete final Habitat Restoration Plan for MRG Parks.
 Provide electronic copy with full size drawings in appropriate formats (PDF, CADD, GIS). - B. Complete technical specifications for inclusion in the project manual. - C. Complete final probable cost estimate. - D. Hold a design review meeting with the County and other invited agencies and AOC stakeholders (public meeting). - E. Provide MCP with all drawings and specifications to be included into bid documents.
-MCP will assemble the bidding documents. - F. Provide copies of all permit applications, materials and regulatory correspondence to MCP. - G. Coordinate reviews and any necessary investigations for endangered and cultural resources. - H. File all necessary agency notices, such as WDNR Notice of Intent, wetland concurrence etc., if applicable. - I. Provide agency coordination for all plan reviews and permits required (MCP, DNR).
-Investigate, develop and incorporate into the planning and construction documents all mitigation efforts necessary to address all agency concerns. - J. Coordinate and attend a pre-application or regulatory review meeting with the regulatory agencies.
+MCP will assemble the bidding documents. - F. Prepare all applicable federal, state and local permit applications and gain regulatory approval for the as required.
+This includes preparing materials and ensuring compliance with but may not be limited to: National Historic Preservation Act, National Environmental Policy Act, Endangered Species Act and Wisconsin Administrative Codes relating to contaminated sites, historic fill exemption, sediment investigation, aquatic plant management, and waterway and wetland activities. - G. Provide copies of all permit applications, materials and regulatory correspondence to MCP. - H. Coordinate reviews and any necessary investigations for endangered and cultural resources. - I. File all necessary agency notices, such as WDNR Notice of Intent, wetland concurrence etc., if applicable. - J. Provide agency coordination for all plan reviews and permits required (MCP, DNR).
+Investigate, develop, and incorporate into the planning and construction documents all mitigation efforts necessary to address all agency concerns. - K. Coordinate and attend a pre-application or regulatory review meeting with the regulatory agencies.